ENFORCEMENT OF SUPPORT OBLIGATION

 case for closure using closure code.

-EXAMPLE: The mother has legal custody but the father
+EXAMPLE: The mother has legal custody but the father applied for and was found eligible

-applied for and was found eligible for IV-A assistance.
-The mother confirmed that a change in
+for IV-A assistance.
+The mother confirmed that a change in physical custody had

-child support on the new case with her as the NCP.
+any child support on the new case with her as the NCP.

 b.